woozar/node-red-contrib-time-based-dimmer/README.md

 # Node-Red time based dimmer

 This node allows to add a dimmer to your [node-red][1] that will be triggered by start and stop commands.
 It was originally designed to work with the IKEA Tradfri Switch CB10 which was connected over mqtt using zigbee2mqtt.
 We will ignore the "simple clicks" and only take a look at the dimming.
 When holding one of the keys down, it will trigger "brightness_up" or "brightness_down" and after releasing the button, it will trigger "brightness_stop".
+This dimmer will &quot;catch&quot; these commands and change its value based on how long the button is being pressed.

 ## Install